Baptism

 Godparent Testimony Form

-Please call the office to register for the session or if you have any questions.
+Please sign up below or call the office to register for this session.
+Call Carol in the parish office (910-488-1797) if you have any questions.

 Mark and Meridith Gronski facilitate our Baptism Preparation sessions.